Marieke Nijkamp

-Marieke Nijkamp is a Dutch New York Times bestselling author of novels for young adults.
+Marieke Nijkamp is a Dutch author of young adult fiction.
+Her novel This is Where It Ends was a New York Times bestseller.

 Personal life

 Nijkamp was born in Zwolle and raised in Twente, the Netherlands.
-As a child, she read the Dutch novel De brief voor de koning by Tonke Dragt and felt compelled to start writing too.
+As a child, she read the Dutch novel The Letter for the King by Tonke Dragt and felt compelled to start writing too.

-She hold degrees in philosophy, and medieval studies from the University of Groningen.
+Nijkamp holds degrees in philosophy, and medieval studies from the University of Groningen.
+She identifies as non-binary, homoromantic asexual, and is Catholic and autistic.

 Career

 In daily life, Nijkamp is a civil servant.
 Her debut novel This Is Where It Ends was published by Sourcebooks Fire, an imprint of Sourcebooks, in January 2016.
 She has since released two more novels: Before I Let Go (2018) and Even If We Break (2020).

 Nijkamp has also written multiple media tie-ins, such as her first graphic novel The Oracle Code (2020) for DC Comics.
 Nijkamp is the author of the five-issue miniseries Hawkeye: Kate Bishop, with illustrator Enid Balám, which stars the titular superhero.
 The first issue was released in November 2021 to coincide with the Hawkeye (2021) TV series.
 Nijkamp is the author of the Critical Role prequel novel, Critical Role: Vox Machina – Kith & Kin, which was also released in November 2021.
 In February 2023, Dark Horse, with Critical Role and Amazon Studios, announced a new interconnected prequel graphic novel series for the animated show The Legend of Vox Machina which will be written by Nijkamp with art by Tyler Walpole.
-The first book, The Legend of Vox Machina: Whitestone Chronicles—Ripley, is scheduled to published in 2024.
+The first book, The Legend of Vox Machina: Whitestone Chronicles—Ripley, is scheduled to published in April 2024.